Results Categorical Imperative Derivation is a frontier problem in the ETHICS domain.

-Result · Metaphysics Frontier problem Resolved
+Results · Metaphysics Frontier problem Internally addressed

 Categorical Imperative Derivation